chrisjameslennon/mm/docs/_pages/getting-started.md

 ### I receive an error message "Please log in using your primary domain email address"

-Currently Voyzu Shared Contacts Manager only supports a single domain per G Suite account.
 Admins and regular users must sign in using their primary domain email address, signing in with a secondary domain address is not supported

 ### I have checked all of these and still can't login
 It is possible Voyzu doesn't have the API access it needs.
 Check out <a href="https://support.google.com/a/answer/7281227?hl=en">this support article</a>